e-commerce-cse-442/Books2Go/README.md

 # Books2Go

 Books2Go is a E-Commerce website for everyone would like to sell their own books.
-This project uses Reactjs, Nodejs, Express and Postgresql to make books purchases possible by including, a cart, order tracking, your own user account, and book information.
+This project uses Reactjs, Nodejs, Express and Postgresql to make books purchases possible by including carts, order tracking, user accounts, and book information.

 ## Installation